hall-lab/protocols/environment.md

 recommend the following structure:

 - projects
-  - different analysis projects, generally organized into separate publications
+  - analysis projects, generally organized into separate publications
 - src
   - external software as well as internal source code and git repositories
 - bin
   - executable files that are symbolic linked to binaries in the `src` directory
+- scratch
+  - uncategorize and temporary analyses

 ## Sourcing executables
 Add the following line to `~/.bashrc`